Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Sample and Method

 \subsection{LBG sample selection}

 We select SFGs based on their continuum properties from the DJA/\texttt{grizli} photometric catalogues to provide a comparative sample to the emission-line selected LAEs.
 In this study, we refer to this continuum-selected sample as LBGs, following the convention in previous studies (e.g., \citealt{Haro+20,Iani+24}), although our specific selection relies on the SED fitting rather than traditional color-dropout criteria.
 We first select objects whose photometric redshift (photo-z) estimated by EAZY is within a redshift range of $\pm$0.1 around the redshifts of our LAE sample.
+To ensure that the photo-z is appropriately constrained, we apply additional selection criteria.
+Following \citet{Valentino+23}, we require $\chi^2/N_{\mathrm{filt}}\leqq8$, where $N_{\mathrm{filt}}$ is the number of filters used for each galaxy, and also constrain the redshift probability distribution function, $p(z)$, as $p(z)_{\mathrm{peak}} > 0.5$ and $(z_{84} - z_{16})/(2z_{50}) < 0.3$, where $z_{i}$ indicates the redshift at the $i$th percentile of $p(z)$.
 Next, we restrict the sample using the same criteria for the available number of bands as described in Section~\ref{LAE selection}.
 We perform SED fitting using exactly the same parameters as those applied to the LAEs in Section~\ref{SED_fitting}.
 The $\chi^2_{\texttt{reduced}}$ criterion is set more stringently for LBGs, which have larger redshift uncertainties than LAEs, excluding objects with $\chi^2_{\texttt{reduced}}$ above the 84th percentile, corresponding to a threshold of $\chi^2_{\texttt{reduced}} >2$.
 Following the method described in \citet{Pacifici+16}, we apply a specific star formation rate (sSFR) cut at each redshift to identify quiescent galaxies, but found that none of the LBGs in our LBG sample meet this criterion at any redshift.
 Although some LBGs lie below the star-forming main sequence (MS) in the stellar mass–SFR plane (Fig.~\ref{fig:MS}), the number of such galaxies is negligible, and even if they are quiescent, their presence does not significantly affect our subsequent analysis.
 The LBG sample, which is basically selected by its photo-z, also inevitably includes some LAEs.
 We remove apparent LAEs, which are located within $0.5\arcsec$ from the LAEs in our catalogues, regardless of whether they are single or multiple counterparts.
-The final LBG samples used in this study consist of 1,783 galaxies at $z \sim 2.2$, 1,799 at $z \sim 3.3$, 1,387 at $z \sim 4.9$, 971 at $z \sim 5.7$, and 1,606 at $z \sim 6.6$.
+The final LBG samples used in this study consist of 1,112 galaxies at $z \sim 2.2$, 819 at $z \sim 3.3$, 465 at $z \sim 4.9$, 300 at $z \sim 5.7$, and 505 at $z \sim 6.6$.

 \citet{Goovaerts+23} reported that the LAE fraction ($X_{\mathrm{LAE}}$, the number ratio of \Lya emitting galaxies to all SFGs) with EW$_{\mathrm{Ly\alpha}}>$ 25\,\AA\, is approximately 20\% at $-22<\mathrm{M_{1500}}<-18$ at $z\sim3$, and increases to 40\% towards $z\sim5$.
 Therefore, when comparing LAE and LBG samples, we should be aware of the possibility of LAE contamination , especially at high-$z$.